Frequently

 reproduction parts to the rest of the kit car industry.

-What does FIA mean?
-It stands for Fédération
+does FIA mean?
+It

 de l'Automobile.